Behaviour

 • Sensory/motor difficulties

-If you're a parent of an autistic child reading that list and thinking "that's half of them," you're not wrong.
-Several ALSUP lagging skills map directly onto common autistic cognitive profiles, which is precisely why CPS tends to resonate so strongly with neurodivergent families.
+If you're the parent of an autistic child and thinking "that's half of them," you're not wrong.
+Several ALSUP lagging skills map directly onto common autistic profiles, which is why CPS resonates so strongly with neurodivergent families.

 What does the evidence say about collaborative and proactive solutions?

-Three clinical trials have compared CPS with Parent Management Training (the gold-standard for oppositional behaviour).
+Three clinical trials compared CPS with Parent Management Training (the gold standard for oppositional behaviour).
 All three found CPS matched it, and one also improved the parent-child relationship.
-In psychiatric inpatient settings, restraint events at Yale-New Haven Children's Hospital dropped from 263 per year to 7 after CPS implementation, with no compromise in safety.
+In psychiatric inpatient settings, restraint events at Yale-New Haven Children's Hospital dropped from 263 per year to 7 after CPS implementation.

-Honesty matters here: nobody has yet run a proper trial of CPS specifically with autistic children.
-The underlying logic is confirmed (autistic children with weaker executive function and emotion regulation do show more challenging behaviour, which is exactly the skills-gap model CPS is built on), but the autism-specific treatment trial hasn't been published yet.
+Honesty matters: nobody has yet run a proper trial of CPS specifically with autistic children.
+The underlying logic is confirmed (autistic children with weaker executive function and emotion regulation do show more challenging behaviour, which is exactly the skills-gap model CPS is built on), but the autism-specific trial hasn't been published.

-CPS is widely recommended for autistic children by the PDA Society, clinicians, and parent communities — based on how well the approach fits and on clinical experience, not autism-specific trial data.
+CPS is widely recommended for autistic children by the PDA Society, clinicians, and parent communities, based on how well the approach fits and on clinical experience.
 NICE guidelines do not currently reference CPS, so you're unlikely to encounter it through CAMHS or NHS pathways.

 How to adapt collaborative and proactive solutions for autistic children

-• Use declarative language instead of open-ended questions.
-"I noticed brushing teeth is really tricky for you" works better than "Why won't you brush your teeth?" for a child who thinks literally or finds open-ended questions overwhelming.
+• Use declarative language rather than open-ended questions.
+"I noticed brushing teeth is really tricky for you" works better than "Why won't you brush your teeth?"

 • Allow significantly more processing time.
-Silence isn't failure.
-It's processing.
+Silence is processing.
 Get comfortable with long pauses.

-• Break problems into component parts more frequently.
-Rather than "What's hard about getting ready for school?", try: "Getting ready has lots of parts.
+• Break problems into component parts more often.
+"Getting ready has lots of parts.
 Is getting out of bed the hard part?
 Or is choosing clothes the hard part?"

 • Use hypothesis testing.
-Many autistic children struggle to identify or name what they're feeling: "I'm wondering if the reason this is hard is because the noise in the corridor is too much.
+Many autistic children struggle to name what they're feeling: "I'm wondering if the noise in the corridor is too much.
 Am I right?"

 • Explore sensory drivers specifically.
 Unsolved problems may be driven by sensory factors the adult hasn't considered.